ShuchenGuan/ShuchenGuan/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: Hi, there.
 Welcome to my personal page, I would be very happy to hear from you!

-# Interests to show in About widget
-interests:
-- Color vision
-- Neural mechanism of vision
-- Perceptual learning
-- Auditory-visual intergration

-# Education to show in About widget
-education:
-  courses:
-  - course: PhD in Psychology
-    institution: Peking University
-    year: 2020
-  - course: BSc in Psychology and Cognitive Science
-    institution: East China Normal Univeristy
-    year: 2015

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the